COMHIS/python-basics/3_basic_concepts_ii/part3.md

     print(get_cat_name(name))
 ```

-Do something similar yourself. create a function that makes names into houseplant names, like this- from "Joe" to "Green-Joe the houseplant".
+Do something similar yourself. create a function that makes names into houseplant names, like this- from "Joe" to "Green Joe the houseplant".
 Create the function, and try it out over a list.